-The Board of Governors for St Leonards are known as 'Council'.
-The Council is responsible for setting the overall policy for the School, determining its strategic direction and maintaining its financial strength.
-Together with the Headmaster and academic staff, Council determine the course in which the school operates, thus ensuring that pupils can achieve their full potential.
+The Board of Governors for St Leonards is known as 'Council'.
+Council is responsible for setting the overall policy for the School, determining its strategic direction and maintaining its financial strength.
+Together with the Acting Headmistress and academic staff, Council determines the course in which the school operates, thus ensuring that pupils can achieve their full potential.

-Council is directly responsible for the Headmaster and Bursar appointees, who report to Council on School performance on a quarterly basis.
+Council is directly responsible for the Head and Chief Operating Officer appointees, who report to Council on school performance on a quarterly basis.

-Council members are selected for their individual skills and expertise, to preside on the Board and relevant sub-committees that deal with finance, property, marketing, appointments, school liaison, IT and the Junior School.
+Council members are selected for their individual skills and expertise, to preside on the Board and relevant sub-committees that deal with finance, property, marketing, appointments, school liaison, IT and the Junior years.

 Our current Council members are as follows.

 Chair: Col Martin Passmore MA, GCGI, FRSA